 Topics: Robotics and Coding

 The award-winning programs at MakerKids aren’t just about teaching kids coding or robotics, but also developing their social-emotional skills.
 With real-time instruction for grades 1-8, kids participate in private or group classes encouraging them to discover the logic behind science.
-Building a relationship with technology stems from healthy experimentation, and these STEM online classes enable students to play around creating games and code.
+Building a relationship with technology stems from healthy experimentation, and these STEM online classes enable students to play around with creating games and code.

-Four hour-long weekly classes cost $129, and the price for four two hour-long weekly classes cost $199.
+Four-hour-long weekly classes cost $129, and the price for four two-hour-long weekly classes cost $199.
 Custom packages are available upon request.

 Topics: Coding and Robotics